rcrio/ppa-cw2-text-adventure/README.md

 The video demo will go more in-depth to the mechanics of the game, the gif demo just shows how the game looks like.

 ## Privacy
-Due to university guidelines on plagiarism and collusion, the main branch containing the full code is private.
+Due to university guidelines on plagiarism and collusion, the main repository containing the full code is private.
 If you are interested in viewing the code, please let me know.

 ## Coursework Details